XXJones21/Vibes/Composer-history.md

 # Composer History

 ## Project Overview
-Vibes is a spatial music visualization app targeting visionOS, iOS, and macOS platforms.
-The project uses SwiftUI for UI components, MusicKit for Apple Music integration, and RealityKit for 3D visualizations.
+Vibes is a spatial music visualization app targeting the visionOS.The project uses SwiftUI for UI components, MusicKit for Apple Music integration, and RealityKit for 3D visualizations.

 ## Technical Implementation Details